ansible/ansible-lint/src/ansiblelint/rules/syntax_check.md

 If undefined variables cause the failure, you can use the jinja `default()` filter to provide fallback values, like in the example below.

-This rule is among the few `unskippable` rules that cannot be added to `ignore_list` or `warn_list`.
+This rule is among the few `unskippable` rules that cannot be added to `skip_list` or `warn_list`.
 One possible workaround is to add the entire file to the `exclude_list`.
 This is a valid approach for special cases, like testing fixtures that are invalid on purpose.

 One of the most common sources of errors is failure to assert the presence of various variables at the beginning of the playbook.